Key Takeaways

 Chinese calligraphy is a full-body art form, requiring relaxed posture, balanced movement, and precise coordination between mind, body, and brush.

-03 Chinese calligraphy materials: The Four Treasures
+03 Chinese calligraphy tools: The Four Treasures of the Study

 Ancient Chinese bamboo slips bound together, showing vertical columns of handwritten characters